All Episodes

 Weinstein's from New York, and therefore we didn't do it on Saturday Night Live.

-Well, that's pretty interesting, because I guess that's this that is the same thinking behind Colbert and Jimmy Kimmel and Jimmy Fallon and Seth Myers that all avoided the topic.
+Well, that's pretty interesting because I guess that is the same thinking behind Colbert and Jimmy Kimmel and Jimmy Fallon and Seth Myers that all avoided the topic.

-You remember back during the campaign, I went through all of the countries that practice sharia that donated to Hillary Clinton.
+You remember back during the campaign, I went through all of the countries that practiced Sharia that donated to Hillary Clinton.

-And it was to the tune of millions of millions of millions of dollars.
+And it was to the tune of millions and millions and millions of dollars.

-And then I also did a lot of research to find out well, did she uh go after and attack the treatment of women in Saudi Arabia and Kuwait and all these other countries, UAE that donated the Clinton Foundation?
+And then I also did a lot of research to find out, well, did she go after and attack the treatment of women in Saudi Arabia and Kuwait and all these other countries, UAE that donated to the Clinton Foundation?

 No.